 This facility and its employees as a whole, are very friendly, helpful, and care about veterans.
 Im not sure if every doctor or those in charge care though.
 After multiple visits evaluting the mental health section, I noticed many things.
 There are not enough mental health "specialist" to meet the demand of patients at times.
 Some mental health specialist seem to rush due to the amount of people in the waiting room.
 There is also a great need for trust building because no vetetan wants to talk to doctors they cant trust.
 Inconsistencies between specialist, led me to distrust the service and judgement of a few.

 As a Marine, we understand how important it is to maintain trust, since it is a very hard thing to rebuild.
-I also noticed some specialist dont exactly comprehend the "transition phase" of leaving the military, combined with low income, a family, life, unsatifying job after job, not exactly fitting in with the world after 8 yrs around Marines, war, and a structured lifestyle.
-I think Im at my 14th or 15th place of employment since 2014 and it doesnt seem normal to me at this point.
-I left most of them within 3 weeks to a year or more because they seem to all bring on a slight "depression" or something similar.
+I noticed some specialist dont exactly comprehend the "transition phase" of leaving the military, combined with low income, a family, life, unsatifying job after job, not exactly fitting in with the world after 8 yrs around Marines, war, and a structured lifestyle.
+I think Im at my 13th or 14th place of employment/ school/ training since 2014 and it doesnt seem normal to me at this point.
+I left most jobs within 2-3 weeks to a year, mostly because they all seem to bring on a slight "depression" after some time or this "moral disatisfaction".
 I thought maybe it was just the low-pay of jobs with no degree or exact skills, but I think theres more to it.
-That unacceptable if the veteran suicide stats are true.
+No matter what it is, the lack of empathy is unacceptable if the veteran suicide stats are true.
 The "22" a day service members or vets that take their own lives.